-We cannot redeem the % Notes or the % Notes prior to their maturity.
+We cannot redeem the $\,$ % Notes and the $\,$ % Notes will not be redeemable by us prior to their maturity.

 We may, at our option, redeem all or any part of the % Debentures.
 If we choose to do so, we will mail a notice of redemption to you not less than 20 days and not more than 60 days before this redemption occurs.
 The redemption price will be equal to the greater of: